Myndex/SAPC-APCA/README.md

 See the [JS Documentation \(the ReadMe.md in the JS folder\)](JS/ReadMe.md) for information on using the API, which file is best suited for your needs, and a QuickStart tutorial.

 ## Important:
-Files that are intended for supporting the Silver/WCAG 3 conformance model all have **APCA** in the file name.
-Files with SAPC in the name are part of ongoing research and should _NOT_ be used for developing conformance tools.
+Files that are intended for supporting the Silver/WCAG 3 conformance model all have **W3C** or **WCAG** in the file name.

+Files with **RESEARCH** or **DEV** in the name are part of ongoing research and should _NOT_ be used for developing conformance tools, and further are not licensed for use in distributed software, and should be considered experimental only.

+### THIS REPOSITORY IS THE ONLY CANONICAL SOURCE OF APPROVED APCA CODE.
+If you are integrating code, please check here for official changes.
+This code is considered beta, and will change periodically.

+There are some code listings on some legacy working drafts of Silver aka WCAG 3.
+These should not be used and are not compatible with the current or future versions.

 ### Change Notices:
 [ImportantChangeNotices.md]: ImportantChangeNotices.md

 If you have been using any files from this repository, be sure to read the file "[ImportantChangeNotices.md]" for critical updates that may affect results.

+**Expected changes in a near future version:**
+- Change back to a standard linearization method
+    - APCA will then take pre-linearized luminance
+    - a param of the display color space also to indicate pre-shape
+    - this is being done to facilitate easy changing of multiple color spaces
+- New "WCAG 2.3+" mode - displays a 1.4.3 _compatible_ pass/fail indicator
+    - this will _NOT_ allow the false passes, so contrast will be improved across the board
+    - this will not correct all the false fails as that would not conform to WCAG 2.
+    - this mode will not be as design flexible as the native APCA
+    - font table will have a basic breakpoint, but extended to all weights
+- Replace the font lookup tables with a parameterized algorithim
+    - lookup table may still be used for defined languages
+- New improved, and possibly integrated, reverse contrast (target value)

 -----